doo/scanbot-sdk-example-ionic/README.md

 `npm install`

-Install platforms and plugins (defined in the config.xml of this app):
+Install Cordova platforms and plugins (defined in the config.xml of this app):

 `ionic cordova prepare`